dschuurman/pi-home/README.md

 so this project uses the [waitress](https://github.com/Pylons/waitress) server instead.
 The web server runs on port 8080 by default (hence the Zigbee2MQTT web front end is configured to run on port 8081 to avoid a port conflict).
-The home-sense webpage includes javascript code that uses the [plotly](https://plotly.com/) library to plot a chart of sensor values collected over the last day, month, and year which are stored in a SQLite database file.
+The pi-home sensor webpage includes javascript code that uses the [plotly](https://plotly.com/) library to plot a chart of sensor values collected over the last day, month, and year which are stored in a SQLite database file.
-The home-sense `templates` folder should be installed with the Python program since it is required for the web interface.
+The pi-home `templates` folder should be installed with the Python program since it is required for the web interface.

 Finally, this project requires access to an SMTP server to send e-mail alerts.